milda2/FRET_analysis/README.md

 # FRET_analysis
-Semi-automated script in MATLAB for FRET imaging data analysis
+Semi-automated script in MATLAB for FRET imaging data analysis.

+The script allows to anlayse the data from .xls and .csv files extracting data at different times points as per users request.